datamesse/tutorial-linkedin-learning-python-working-with-predictive-analytics/README.md

 ## Create a Virtual Environment to allow import of Python modules

-Create a virtual terminal by opening Terminal from Visual Studio Code, using the following command:
+Create a virtual terminal by opening cmd terminal from Visual Studio Code, using the following command:

 ```
 python -m venv yourpythonprojectfolder\venv